opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 This is the core required stack of this CDK which is responsible for deploying the OpenSearch Service Domain and associated resources such as CloudWatch log groups for Domain logging.

 #### Network Stack (OSServiceNetworkCDKStack-STAGE-REGION)
-This is an additional stack that will be used when the Domain is configured to be placed inside a VPC and will contain resources related to the networking of this VPC such as Security Groups and Subnets.
+This optional stack will be used when the Domain is configured to be placed inside a VPC and will contain resources related to the networking of this VPC such as Security Groups and Subnets.
+It has a dependency on the Domain stack.

+#### Migration Assistance Stack (OSServiceMigrationCDKStack-STAGE-REGION)
+This optional stack is used to house the migration assistance resources which are in the process of being developed to assist in migrating to an OpenSearch domain.
+It has dependencies on both the Domain and Network stacks.

+#### Historical Capture Stack (OSServiceHistoricalCDKStack-STAGE-REGION)
+This optional exploratory stack sets up a deployable Logstash ECS cluster for historical data migration.
+It is experimental and should only be used for development purposes.
+It has dependencies on both the Domain and Network stacks.

 ### Configuration Options